Administrators

 2021-22 Literacy Plan

 BOY Data Narrative – Desert Heights took a truly reflective approach to include actionable steps they will immediately take based on the current data.
 The data narrative highlights not only what additional supports will be available at school, but what will be available to parents for at-home support.
-It is very evident that this school is data conscious and understands the implications data-driven decision making.
+It is very evident that this school is data-conscious and understands the implications of data-driven decision-making.

 Posted with permission: December 8, 2021